 A consumption-based approach of the realization of a project is hardwired into the desire to see the end-result, such as buying something.

 When you go grocery shopping, you don’t do it for the sake of pleasure to be in a supermarket.
 You go buy your groceries because you need the food.

 If you could avoid going in the first place and still getting the food, you would.

 As such, the consumption-based approach aims at obtaining as fast as possible the end of a project.

-The process is not agreeable, and the purpose is to get to the end of it as soon as possible.
+The process is not agreeable.
+Its purpose is to get to the end of it, as soon as possible.

 The production-based approach is different.
 It does not aim so much to reach the end-result – it focuses on the process.

 Making music, for example, is realized from a production-based perspective.
-People making music don’t make the music thinking about the end of the production process because if they did, there wouldn’t be any music in the first place.
+People making music don’t make the music thinking about the end of the production process.
+If they did, there wouldn’t be any music in the first place.

 They make music because they enjoy the process of making music.